 Fall Housing Selection is a series of processes leading up to the General Room Draw.

-- Juniors/Seniors: Junior/Senior Room Draw Saturday, May 4
+- Juniors: Junior Room Draw Saturday, May 9th

-- Waitlist: Application due June 1st, assignments made in late July.
+- Waitlist: Application due Monday, June 8th, assignments made in early August.

-All students who will be participating in Room Draw must register by Monday, April 29.
-(Click here to view a power point that goes through all the steps!)
+All students who will be participating in Room Draw must register by Monday, May 4th.

 All students who register and who meet the following criteria will be sent their selection time-slot the day prior to their selection date.